SpikeInterface/spikeinterface/doc/how_to/process_by_channel_group.rst

         # will NOT preprocess by channel group.
         filtered_recording = common_reference(combined_recording)

-    Similarly, in the below example the first preprocessing step (bandpass filter) would applied by group (although, this would have no effect in practice as this preprocessing step is always separately for each individual channel).
+    In the below example the first preprocessing step (bandpass filter) would applied by channel group (although, in practice this would have no effect as filtering is always applied separately to each individual channel).

-    However, in the below example common referencing (does operate across separate channels) will not be applied per channel group:
+    However, common referencing (does operate across
+    separate channels) will not be applied per channel group:

     .. code-block:: python